 By Dr. Ann Collins

-Dr. Collins is a family physician in Fredericton, New Brunswick and president of the Canadian Medical Association
+Dr. Ann Collins is president of the Canadian Medical Association